 Competitive Grantmaking Guidelines

 The Community Foundation has two grantmaking cycles.
-During each cycle we accept applications in all five of our Priority Areas: Thriving Communities, Equity and Inclusion, Regional Cooperation, Economic Opportunity for All, and Overcoming Persistent Poverty.
+During each cycle we accept applications in all five of our Priority Areas:

-2025 Grants Timeline
+2026 Grants Timeline

-proposal and full proposal stages).
-For applicants advancing to the full proposal stage, site visits will start in April, and final decisions will be released in May.
+Cycle 2 (Fall): The Brief Proposal application opens July 27, 2026.
+The deadline for submitting applications is Aug.
+14, 2026, at 11:59 pm.
+This cycle follows a two-stage process (brief proposal and full proposal stages).
+For applicants advancing to the full proposal stage, site visits will begin in October, and final decisions will be released in December.

 Applications must be submitted electronically on the Community Foundation grant website:

-Applicant Restrictions:
+Applicant Restrictions

-1. Applicants must be currently designated a 501(c)(3) non-profit organization by the IRS OR be a 501(c)(3) exempt religious institution OR be a government entity.
-Private non-operating
+1. Applicants must be currently designated a 50l(c)(3) non-profit organization by the IRS, OR be a 50l(c)(3) exempt religious institution, OR be a government entity.
+Private nonoperating foundations are not eligible.
+Applicants may use a fiscal sponsor only if there is a meaningful mission fit and an existing, working relationship between the two

-mission fit and an existing, working relationship between the two organizations.
+organizations.
 Please review our fiscal sponsorship guidelines before applying.

 2. Applicants must serve Blount, Jefferson, Shelby, and/or St. Clair counties in Alabama.